Jzbonner/EloquentJavascript/Chapter2Notes.md

 (Dictionary of Computing, 2004)

 ### Expressions and Statements
 A fragment of code that produces a value is called an expression.
-Expressions can nest in a very similar way to the subsenteces in human languages are nested.
+Expressions can nest in a very similar way to the sub-sentences in human languages are nested.
 If an expression corresponds to a sentence fragment, a Javascript statement corresponds to a full sentence in a human language.
 A program is a list of statements.
 The simplest kind of statement is an expression with a semicolon after it.

 ### Variables
 To catch and hold values, Javascript provides a thing called variables.
 Typically,the special keyword (var) indicates that a proceeding statement is going to define a variable.
 After a variable has been defined its name can be used as an expression. **Variables names can be any word that isn't a reserved word; they may not include spaces; digits cannot start the name of a variable; the name cannot include punctuation**